nikolaleung/f1-analytics/README.md

 # f1analytics
-f1 data visualized using fastf1
+Website that visualizes f1 data using fastf1 library